Probing single electrons across 300 mm spin qubit wafers: Main text

 The measurements presented so far are all taken in the transport regime, where devices are operated as 1D transistors or many-electron quantum dots.
-Operating a device as a spin qubit processor requires tuning the electron occupancy to one electron (typically) per quantum dot.
-Accessing this regime can be challenging even for devices that perform well in the transport regime, since atomistic disorder that may be screened at many-electron occupation is laid bare at single-electron occupation.
-Confirming that devices can reliably reach this spin qubit operating point is therefore a crucial test of a spin qubit fabrication process.
-To characterize the single electron regime of these devices, we perform automated charge sensing measurements with each of the twelve quantum dots in the linear array.
-In each measurement, one quantum dot is tuned up on the qubit side and one on the sensor side.
-Changes in electron number are detected by modulating the voltage on an exterior screening gate and using lock-in detection of the charge sensor current at that frequency.
+Spin qubit operations typically require tuning the electron occupancy to one electron per quantum dot.
+Accessing this single-electron regime can be challenging even for devices that perform well in transport, as reducing the charge number increases sensitivity to atomistic disorder.
+To characterize the single-electron regime of these devices, we perform automated charge sensing measurements with each of the twelve quantum dots in the linear array.
 A typical measurement is shown in Fig.~\ref{fig-v1e-data}a.
 In this 2D sweep, the horizontal axis is plunger voltage, and the vertical axis is the voltage of both barrier gates \cite{borselli:2015}.
-The sweep range is chosen to take each quantum dot from zero-electron to several-electron occupation along the plunger axis and from low tunnel rate ($\ll$1 kHz) to high tunnel rate ($\gg$1 GHz) along the barrier axis.
-Transition lines disappear at the bottom of the scan window where tunnel rate falls below the lock-in frequency ($\sim1$ kHz) and at the top of the scan window where the lines become broadened by tunnel coupling energy.
+(See Methods for more details.)
+Charge sensing scans are taken for all 12 quantum dot sites in the linear array, across 58 die on the wafer, for a total of 696 quantum dot sites.
+Over the 696 scans taken on a wafer with 50 nm SiGe barrier, we find a 91$\%$ success rate in observing clear transitions (as gauged by eye relative to the noise background).
+This success rate represents highly consistent device performance and is primarily limited by the measurement algorithm (see Methods).